Redundancy in Distributed Proofs: Distributed Proofs for Spanning Trees

 \begin{theorem} For every $t\in O(\log n)$, we have that $\pls(\ST,t) = O\left(\frac{\log n}{t}\right)$. \end{theorem}

-\ifdefined\SHORTVERSION \begin{proof}[Proof sketch] To prove that a marked subgraph $T_x$ is a spanning tree, we need to verify it has the following properties: (1) spanning the graph, (2) acyclic, (3) connected.
-The first property is local---every node verifies that it has at least one incident marked edge.
-For the second property, we use the $t$-distance proof-labeling scheme for acyclicity designed by Ostrovsky et al.~\cite[Theorem 8]{OstrovskyPR17}, where oriented trees are verified and every root knows that it is a root, using $O(\log n/t)$-bit certificates.
-We use Theorem~\ref{theo:universal} on the root \ID{} to verify that there is only one root, and therefore connectivity holds. \end{proof} \else Ostrovsky et al.~\cite[Theorem 8]{OstrovskyPR17} designed a $t$-distance proof-labeling scheme for acyclicity, with $(\log n/t)$-bit certificates, for $t\leq\min\set{\log n, D}$.
+Ostrovsky et al.~\cite[Theorem 8]{OstrovskyPR17} designed a radius-$t$ proof-labeling scheme for acyclicity, with $(\ceil*{\log n/t})$-bit certificates, for $t\leq D$.
 Here, $D$ is the diameter of the graph, which is at least the largest depth of a tree in it.
 In the scheme, each tree is oriented outwards from an arbitrarily chosen root, and after running the verification process, each node knows who is his parent in its tree, and the root of each tree knows it is the root.
-This scheme plays an essential role in the proof of Theorem~\ref{thm:ST}.